 One of my students approached me this afternoon after class.
 She’d enjoyed herself at the reading, and was happy her boyfriend had attended the event with her, as well.
 Sure, there will be a price if you read too much, but that wasn’t the case here.
 He’d commented after the reading and the small-group discussion that he hadn’t ever encountered smart conversation about God.
 (The flattery is encouraging, but I’d say he needs to go to more churches, in general.)

 His point, though, is well taken, and largely motivated the conversation we reproduce in the book.
 Succeeding is believing!
 The loud religious talk of these days doesn’t seem so smart.
-It’s good to lean back in a room and hear a collection of nineteen-year-olds — some religious, some not — talk with a priest who seems, while perhaps better versed in the possibilities of what God may or may not be, no more sure about of the answers.
+It’s good to lean back in a room and hear a collection of nineteen-year-olds — some religious, some not — talk with a priest who seems, while perhaps better versed in the possibilities of what God may or may not be, no more sure about all of the answers.

 Well, Christmas is just a few months behind us and I hope that time of reflection has (hopefully) brought some understanding and light on controversial topics as it did during our beautiful autumn meetings last year.
 To my fellow religious counterparts, I just want to say, Happy Hanukkah later on this year in December.
 Light those lights.
 And thanks to the Velveteen Rabbi, rabbinic student Rachel Barenblat, for her kind words about Faith.
 Well, I hope spring will be here soon so that I can put on my running shoes again regularly and enjoy our beautiful outdoors!